viral32111/website/dynamic/page/community.md

 * Revolt: `axj330h2`

 Before the Discord, we used to host a customised MyBB forum, TeamSpeak 3 voice server, and [Steam group](/steamgroup).
 All but the last of these are long since gone, though the Steam group is no longer used, so there is no use in joining.

-## Notable Members

-The community simply would not be what it is today without these members staying around, contributing, and playing games with us.

-* Killer1, the founder of Brother Gaming, the former community that mine was built on.
-* Liambus, one of the original admins of Brother Gaming.
-* zackfire, one of the original admins of Brother Gaming.
-* [alex_1001](https://steamcommunity.com/profiles/76561198145551898), one of my best friends and honorary co-founder.
-* [Brander](https://steamcommunity.com/profiles/76561198128427939), the first player to consistently play on and donate to our Garry's Mod servers.
-* [SeanGameZZZ](https://steamcommunity.com/profiles/76561198246004672), the most trustworthy admin we ever had.
-* ToxicI11I, the source of memes and inside jokes that have been going on for years.
-* [DRW](https://steamcommunity.com/profiles/76561198179143498), the hilarious moral support and DarkRP server motivation.
-* [weebi](https://steamcommunity.com/profiles/76561198170063030), the sole person in the universe that is on the same wavelength as me.
-* [Andi1032](https://steamcommunity.com/profiles/76561198314236043), the only sensible admin and friend I will ever have.

-## History

-*TO-DO*

-### Brother Gaming

-*TO-DO*

-### Conspiracy Servers

-*TO-DO*

-### viral32111's community

-*TO-DO*